Antigone Costanda

-According to Eric Morley's 1967 book, "The Miss World Story", Costanda was positively beaming as she claimed that her victory was also for the Miss World 1953 second runner-up status of Marina Papaelia.
+According to Eric Morley's 1967 book, "The Miss World Story", Costanda was positively beaming as she claimed that her victory was also for the Miss World 1953 second runner-up status of Marina Papaelia, also from Egypt.

 The following year, during the 1955 Miss World beauty pageant held in London, Costanda did not attend the event because of political hostilities between Egypt and Britain over the Suez Canal.
-British actress Eunice Gayson crowned Miss Venezuela as the new Miss World.
+British actress Eunice Gayson crowned Miss Venezuela, Susana Duijm, as the new Miss World.

 Prior to winning Miss World, Costanda was gaining experience in the modelling profession and was appearing in numerous publications.
 Winning Miss World further helped her to reach the top of her profession, becoming a successful model in the Middle East, France, Italy and Greece.
 Her career in later years moved into interior design.
 She ran a company designing the interior of business buildings.
 She was one of the judges at the Miss Egypt 2006 contest.